 Cantor David Lipp

-(Cantor David Lipp is a spiritual leader at Adath Jeshurun.)
+(Cantor David Lipp is the hazzan of Adath Jeshurun.)